 Lively Eaters Feeding Services

-‘Lively Eaters’ is a private allied health practice which specialises in feeding and eating difficulties in children from birth through the early school years.
+‘Lively Eaters’ is a private allied health practice that specialises in feeding and eating difficulties in children from birth through the early school years.
 It is based in Adelaide, South Australia, Australia.
 The feeding clinic provides multi-disciplinary team assessment and therapy services for a wide range of childrens’ (infant and toddler) feeding difficulties

-No fuss feeding and swallowing centre
+No-fuss feeding and swallowing centre

-Based in Queensland, they offer limited specialist clinical services, specialising in feeding & swallowing disorders in children and adults .
+Based in Queensland, they offer limited specialist clinical services, specialising in feeding & swallowing disorders in children and adults.

 Tube Fed Kids

-A social networking site for families and friends of tube fed children (past or present).
+A social networking site for families and friends of tube-fed children (past or present).
 This site serves as a good tool to share information and stories, help with tube feeding issues and most of all help with tube weaning issues.
 The transition from Tube Feeding to oral consumption is a long road for most children and their families